raphael-group/netmix/README.md

 NetMix
 =======================

 NetMix is an algorithm for identifying altered subnetworks with node scores that are distributed differently from other nodes in the network.
-NetMix improves upon current methods by using a Gaussian Mixture Model to find a less biased estimate the size of an altered subnetwork. *This README is under construction.*
+NetMix improves upon current methods by using a Gaussian Mixture Model to find a less biased estimate of the size of an altered subnetwork. *This README is under construction.*

 Setup
 ------------------------